tilde-lab/tilde/README.md

 ## Rationale

-An efficient data management in computational materials science is still expensive and time-consuming.
-The situation with a plenty of incompatible data formats is very uncomfortable.
-Furthermore, a new approach to the data assessment and exchange is desired as the traditional peer-reviewed journals and their supplementary sections do not solve this task properly.
+An efficient data management in computational materials science is a cornerstone, however still expensive and time-consuming.
+A nowadays scientific publication in this field is not a scholarship anymore, rather scholarship advertising.
+The actual scholarship is the software environment and the complete set of instructions which generate the figures for a publication.
+Here the situation with a plenty of incompatible data formats is very uncomfortable.
+Furthermore, a new approach to the data assessment and exchange is desired as the traditional peer-reviewed publications and their supplementary sections do not solve this task properly.

 ## Aims

-Tilde aims to tackle these issues for the several popular computer simulation packages: [VASP](http://www.vasp.at), [CRYSTAL](http://www.crystal.unito.it), [WIEN2K](http://www.wien2k.at), [GAUSSIAN](http://gaussian.com) and [EXCITING](http://exciting-code.org).
+Tilde aims to tackle these issues.
+Several popular computer simulation packages are currently supported: [VASP](http://www.vasp.at), [CRYSTAL](http://www.crystal.unito.it), [WIEN2K](http://www.wien2k.at), [GAUSSIAN](http://gaussian.com) and [EXCITING](http://exciting-code.org).
 The computational results can be automatically extracted into a repository, systemized and visualized.
 The example focus is on the vibrational and electronic properties of the crystalline materials: visualization of the band structures, densities of states, vibrational modes etc. Moreover, Tilde acts as an infrastructure for user's own scripts and self-written utilities, organizing them under single hood and assisting to pipe data throughout them.
 The third-party applications so could be integrated with Tilde using its application programming interface (**API**).

 ## Working principle